 The process of generating this type of interpretation is composed of three kinds of activities:

-- Collecting various forms of evidence from potentially many sources such as literature or databases
+- Collection of evidence from potentially many sources such as literature or databases.

 - Combination of these assertions to create an overall interpretation of the evidence: a statement about the pathogenicity of a given allele.

-The process is visualized as a tree.
-The root of the tree is the interpretation, and it draws upon the conclusions/assessments of individual ACMG criteria, and those in turn depend on the evidence (the leaves of the tree).
+The outcome of this process is visualized as a tree.
+The root node of the tree (the root of the JSON document) is the interpretation, and it draws upon the conclusions/assessments of individual ACMG criteria, and those in turn depend on the evidence (the leaves of the tree).

-An interpretation without the supporting evidence and reasoning is merely an assertion by somebody.
+An interpretation without the supporting evidence and reasoning is merely an assertion.
 Inclusion of the evidence and reasoning allows the receiver to draw their own conclusions, and to reasonably build upon the work carried out by an interpretations original creators.